spotts2010/global-stay-2/README.md

 ### Resolved Issues

+- **`use()` Hook in Client Component** (Resolved: 26/09/2024): The `/admin/listings/[id]/edit/pois` page was incorrectly using the React `use()` hook within a `useEffect` block, which is not a valid pattern and was causing data fetching to fail intermittently.
+The `use()` hook was removed, and the component now relies solely on standard `useEffect` for client-side data fetching, ensuring that the POIs load correctly and consistently.
+- **Incorrect POI Category Mapping** (Resolved: 26/09/2024): Natural features like beaches were being incorrectly assigned the 'Default' category.
+This was because the `natural_feature` place type from Google was missing from the category mapping function.
+The mapping has been updated to correctly assign these places to the 'Nature & Outdoors' category.
 - **Map Interaction Issues** (Resolved: 26/09/2024): The interactive maps on both the accommodation detail page and the admin "Edit Listing" page were not allowing users to pan or zoom.
 This was caused by the map components being initialized without a valid `mapId`.
 The issue was resolved by adding `mapId="DEMO_MAP_ID"` to the `<Map>` components, which is a requirement for using Advanced Markers and enables full interactivity.
 - **404 Errors on Hard Refresh** (Resolved: 22/09/2024): The `/account/my-stays/upcoming` and `/account/my-stays/past` pages were consistently producing a 404 error on a hard refresh.
 This was resolved by fixing an issue in the routing and layout structure.
 - **`useSearchParams()` Error** (Resolved: 22/09/2024): The build failed with a `useSearchParams() should be wrapped in a suspense boundary` error on the `/admin/listings` page.
 This was resolved by wrapping the `ListingsClient` component (which uses the hook) in a `<Suspense>` boundary on the server component page.